MWehrstedt/MaxPirate/Readme.md

 ![image](https://onedrive.live.com/embed?resid=72F9E0AC3DFC344D%21558436&authkey=%21AMetzUjHGYDHXXI&width=638&height=574)

 ## Compile
 Adjust paths to GDBK and your favourite emulator if necessary and run the make file or `compile.bat`.
-You can use `compile.bat -nostart` To just compile the game.
+You can use `compile.bat -nostart` to just compile the game.
 ## Credits

 ### Assets

-Graphics by and based on [the GB Orables assets by GibbonGL](https://gibbongl.itch.io/)
+Graphics by and based on [the GB Oracles assets by GibbonGL](https://gibbongl.itch.io/)

 SFX and BGM by [beatscribe](https://twitter.com/beatscribe)